What Is The Color Of Power Steering Fluid

 Generally speaking, you should change your power steering fluid every 7,500 miles.
 However, there are a few exceptions to this rule.
 If your car has been in an accident or if it has been subjected to high levels of heat or cold, then you may need to change your power steering fluid more frequently.
 In addition, if you notice any signs of leaks or damage in your power steering system, then you should definitely replace your power steering fluid right away.

-See also How To Find Leak In Power Steering
+See also How Does Stop Leak Work In Power Steering

 How To Tell If Your Power Steering Fluid Is Bad